AJFaraday/Thud/docs/challenge.md

 # How to set up a local instance of the game

-You don't have to clone the repository and use it locally to make the game work, but it helps.
+You don't have to clone the repository and use it locally to make the game work, or to create an entry, but it helps.

-If you prefer, you can use the github pages instance at https://ajfaraday.github.io/Thud/dist/index.html

 * `git clone git@github.com:AJFaraday/Thud.git`
 * `cd Thud`
 * `npm install`
 * You can then call `node script/get_clients.js` to get the latest entries from Stack Exchange

+If you prefer, you can use the github pages instance at https://ajfaraday.github.io/Thud/dist/index.html

 # How to customize a game